 Dr. Jiménez is an Assistant Professor of Medicine at Harvard Medical School and Associate Epidemiologist in the Department of Medicine at Brigham and Women’s Hospital.
 As a 2019 Richard Nesson Fellow, she has been funded to examine factors that impact cardiovascular health of patients who have experienced incarceration.
 In addition to her research, she works diligently to promote careers in research among students from historically oppressed backgrounds and support their retention across career trajectory

 Fred Mathieu graduated from Regis College with a Bachelor’s degree in Communication and Master’s degrees in Healthcare Administration and Organizational Communication.
 He is passionate about advocating for healthcare for underserved communities and bridging the gap between high-quality healthcare and lower-income areas.

 Dr. Sequist is the Chief Patient Experience and Equity Officer at Mass General Brigham.
 In this role he leads system wide strategies for improving patient experience and health care equity, while also leading core programs in quality and safety.
 He is a member of the Taos Pueblo tribe in New Mexico and is committed to improving Native American health care.

 Prepare & Submit Your Online Application

-- In 250 words or less, please describe your involvement in the Native American Community.
+- Write your answer to the Essay Question: In 150 words or less, please describe your involvement in the Native American Community.
 Please be sure to include any hobbies, cultural activities or volunteer work that may demonstrate your contribution to the lives of Native People.

 - Request 2 Letters of Recommendations (you must make these requests).